turesheim/commodore-commander/README.md

 # Commodore Commander

+The Commodore 64, an iconic 8-bit home computer from the 1980s, has experienced a vibrant renaissance in the retro computing world.
+Renowned for its affordability, robust hardware, and expansive software library, the C64 continues to captivate enthusiasts worldwide.
+Modern resources such as FPGA-based replicas, enhanced peripherals, and thriving online communities have made it easier than ever to explore and develop for this classic machine.
+Essential tools like cross-assemblers, emulators like VICE, and comprehensive documentation for its 6502 architecture have become indispensable for both newcomers and seasoned developers.

+Programming for the Commodore 64 is an especially enjoyable experience, thanks to its simplicity, constraints, and direct interaction with hardware.
+The 6502 assembly language offers a rewarding challenge that inspires creativity, while the well-documented architecture and active retro community make problem-solving a deeply engaging process.
+Whether pushing graphical limits, composing SID chip music, or crafting efficient code within tight memory constraints, developing for the C64 is a nostalgic journey that combines technical mastery with pure joy.

-This project comprises of a set of plugins to the Eclipse IDE that adds support for building Commodore 64 applications using the [Kick Assembler](http://theweb.dk/KickAssembler/Main.html#frontpage) for the MOS 6510 processor and the [VICE emulator](https://vice-emu.sourceforge.io) for running and debugging.
-This project's focus will be on editing and debugging – not resource management, of which there are many other excellent tools.
+The _Commodore Commander_ aims to be a valuable addition to this ecosystem of tools.
+This project provides a set of plugins for the Eclipse IDE, and targets streamlined development for the Commodore 64.
+It supports building applications using [Kick Assembler](http://theweb.dk/KickAssembler/Main.html#frontpage) and integrates with the [VICE emulator](https://vice-emu.sourceforge.io) for running and debugging code.
+While the focus of Commodore Commander is on editing and debugging, it complements existing resource management tools, offering developers a cohesive and modernized workflow for creating on this beloved platform.

-It is still in a very early stage, but it is usable and currently have the following features:
+It is still in an early stage, but it is usable and currently have the following features:

 ## Editing